 Hearing that your dog has cancer can feel overwhelming.
 At CTAC, we understand the difficult emotions that come with this diagnosis, and we’re here to help you explore every option available.
-If a Hematopoietic Stem Cell Transplant (HSCT) is something you’re considering, it’s important to contact our team as soon as possible.
+If a Bone Marrow Transplant (BMT) is something you’re considering, it’s important to contact our team as soon as possible.

 Following this consultation, you and the oncologist will decide together whether pursuing the transplant is the best path for your dog.